raspberrypilearning/octapi-calculating-pi/en/step_9.md

 Assuming that you are **starting with the standalone Python 3 code from the previous challenge**, you will need to adapt it to work with Dispy on OctaPi using the above arrangement.

+- Create a copy of your standalone code and save it with a different file name

-- Let's start by adding code to your original Python script to create a Dispy cluster on your OctaPi network to run your 'compute' function.
-Your code could look like:
+- Start by adding code to your original Python script to create a Dispy cluster on your OctaPi network to run your 'compute' function.
+Add this code at the start of your file.

     ```python
     import dispy